 Somerset Academy released a statement saying the students’ “safety and well being” is the school’s main concern and that it is cooperating with law enforcement to investigate the allegations.

 “Yesterday, our School Resource Officer learned of allegations of inappropriate communications from a substitute/assistance football coach to a student,” school officials said in a letter addressed to parents.
 “The school took immediate action and gathered the necessary information to prevent student harm.
 The individual is in police custody and will not be returning to our school.”

-Investigators are asking anyone whose child might have had inappropriate contact with Johnson to contact the Pembroke Pines Police Department.
-It is not clear whether Johnson has ever been accused of similar conduct in the past.
+Investigators are asking anyone whose child might have had inappropriate contact with the defendant to contact the Pembroke Pines Police Department.
+It is not clear whether the defendant has ever been accused of similar conduct in the past.
 Background checks on anyone who works with minors generally keep those with any record of misconduct with minors out of schools.

 A custodial authority committing sexual battery on a child is a serious offense with harsh penalties.
 The charge doesn’t require the custodian to have performed any sexual act on the child; simply soliciting a minor is a crime.
 It also doesn’t matter if the victim consented to the sexual act.

 In a case like this, a state prosecutor will have to prove beyond a reasonable doubt that the victim is under 18 but older than 12; the defendant had a position of custodial authority over the victim; and the defendant committed a sex act.
 It is crucial for anyone charged with this offense to hire an experienced attorney who can help navigate them through the criminal justice system and obtain the best possible outcome.

 Pembroke Pines Sexual Battery Attorney